 The non-disclosure agreement is one of the most important contracts a tech startup can have at its disposal.
 It prevents employees from leaking sensitive project information, giving secrets to rival companies, or running off with company tech.
 If your tech startup is creating an app, for example, an employee who hasn’t signed an NDA could easily create their own version of your app.

-Having said all that, there are some common mistakes tech startups make in regards to non-disclosure agreements.
+Having said all that, there are some common mistakes tech startups make in regards to non-disclosure agreements, if you are still unclear about them check with Bob Bratt.
 The most common are:

 - Not following through on NDA signatures: Smaller tech startups can be incredibly busy with projects, and things may slip through the cracks.
 An NDA gets emailed to an employee, the employee doesn’t sign it and send it back, but nobody notices.